Chopta Travel Guide / Itinerary

 Chopta receives heavy rainfall during the monsoon, which makes trails slippery and risky.
 Landslides are also common, so it is not an ideal time for the Tungnath Trek or Chandrashila Trek.
 However, nature lovers who don’t mind the rains can witness misty forests and untouched greenery.

-Perfect For: Offbeat travelers who love solitude and monsoon magic but not recommended for trekking.
+Perfect For: Offbeat travellers who love solitude and monsoon magic, but not recommended for trekking.

 September – October: The Golden Autumn